 Step three: begin taking a probiotic to restore gut health.
 The pill greatly alters your microbiome, making you more susceptible to yeast, malabsorption, and even weight gain.
 I recommend this probiotic, which has specific strains to rebalance flora in the gut and vagina.
 Include plenty of fermented foods rich in probiotics to rebuild your inner ecosystem.
 I recommend this coconut water kefir and plenty of raw kraut/cultured vegetables.
 Aim for 1/4 cup daily at least.
 Also consider a complete gut reset, especially if you’ve noticed a worsening in digestive issues.

-Step four: you may want to consider a liver detox. (click here for my recommended plan).
+Step four: liver detox support. (click here for my recommended plan).
 It’s a great way to detox excess synthetic hormones and estrogen and support the liver, which is in charge of metabolizing all your hormones.
 A happy liver = healthy hormones.
-If you don’t want to do a cleanse, take a liver detox supplement, and I also recommend taking DIM for a month or 2 to support estrogen detox.
+If you don’t want to do a full cleanse, take a liver detox supplement, and I also recommend taking DIM for a few months to support estrogen detox.
 Also get plenty of cruciferous vegetables; they’re superior for detox support and for detoxing excess estrogens.

 Step five: take vitex for a period of 6 months to normalize progesterone levels.
 This was a crucial step that helped me get my period back.
-I sometime also recommend bio-identical progesterone from days 14-28 of your cycle if progesterone is very low.
+I sometimes also recommend bio-identical progesterone from days 14-28 of your cycle if progesterone is very low.
 Evening primrose/borage works great too for overall hormone balance and to combat PMS symptoms.
 Bonus: it’s great for skin.